azonenberg/serdes-website/serdes/_posts/2025-09-14-Trigger-crossbar.md

 I ended up working around this issue in two different ways:

-* First: Patch the firmware to keep PB4 alt mode as JTRST unless actively sending SPI data back to the main processor (which will cause a momentary debugger disconnection
+* First: Patch the firmware to keep PB4 alt mode as JTRST unless actively sending SPI data back to the main processor (which will cause a momentary debugger disconnection, but allow the debugger to reconnect as soon as the SPI burst ends).
 * Second: Switch from debugging over JTAG to SWD, which bypasses the issue entirely.
 This also frees up the JTDO/SWO pin for use as serial trace output, which I wasn't using at the time but have since began to take advantage of.

 ### Single ended CDR trigger input not working